HEMF research projects at the Forschungszentrum Jülich

 Nuclear magnetic resonance (NMR) is ideally suited to probe the mobility over a wide range of rate constants and length scales.
 Furthermore, the electrochemical stability and degradation of electrode as well as electrolyte materials can be probed.
 Electron paramagnetic resonance (EPR) is complementary to NMR as it probes the existence of paramagnetic centers with a non-vanishing electron spin.
 It allows the quantification of the oxidation state of aliovalent dopants and its temporal change.
 The neighborhood of an electron spin can be investigated using electron–nuclear double resonance (ENDOR) experiments.

-The backbone of this lab will be a high-field NMR spectrometer and a pulsed EPR instrument.
-The NMR spectrometer will be equipped with a 17.5 T widebore NMR magnet and with gradient amplifiers for imaging and diffusometry.
-The EPR spectrometer will be operating at the X and the Q frequency bands, and it will be equipped for ENDOR experiments.
-For the characterization of materials, commercially available probes will be used whenever possible.
+The backbone of this lab is a high-field NMR spectrometer and a pulsed EPR instrument.
+The NMR spectrometer is equipped with a 17.5 T widebore NMR magnet and with gradient amplifiers for imaging and diffusometry.
+The EPR spectrometer operates at the X and the Q frequency bands, and is equipped for ENDOR experiments.
+For the characterization of materials, commercially available probes are used whenever possible.

 |Nuclear magnetic resonance (NMR)||Dr. Josef Granwehremail@example.com|

 We kindly ask you to get in contact with the responsible instrument officer before submitting your proposal.